VirgilSecurity/virgil-sdk-python/README.md

 #### Sign then encrypt data

-Virgil SDK lets you use a user's Private key and his or her Cards to sign, then encrypt any kind of data.
+Virgil SDK allows you to use a user's Private Key and his or her Cards to sign, then encrypt any kind of data.

-In the following example, we load a Private Key from a customized Key Storage and get recipient's Card from the Virgil Cards Services.
-Recipient's Card contains a Public Key on which we will encrypt the data and verify a signature.
+In the following example, we load a Private Key from a customized Key Storage and get the recipient's Card from the Virgil Cards Services.
+The Recipient's Card contains a Public Key with which we will encrypt the data and verify a signature.

 ```python
 from virgil_sdk.utils import Utils